runKleisli/verified-integer-gaussian-elimination/README.md

 Idris package looking to define, implement, and verify naiive Gaussian elimination over the integers in some system of linear algebra.

-ZZModuleSpan.idr and Data/Matrix/LinearCombinations.idr are the only usable files.
+ZZGaussianElimination.idr, ZZModuleSpan.idr, Data/Matrix/LinearCombinations.idr, & FinOrdering.idr are the only usable files.
 Other files show what other kind of theorems are needed, but about the wrong objects to be correct or to fit the system of linear algebra used in this package.

+## ZZGaussianElimination

+Contents:
+* Scribbles about properties to be proven of gaussian elimination (the type signature of the function that performs the algorithm).

 ## ZZModuleSpan